 The first task was to tackle the closet which needed more use of the vertical space.

-I added a clothing rod for hanging (with the help of my husband).
+I added a clothing rod for hanging.
 I know what you're thinking, he is just a baby, but I always try to think about how a space will be used over time so the rod was necessary for him to grow into the room.

 Next I wanted efficiency in the use of space in the lower closet.
 I found this 4 cube organizer at Target and put it together in 20 minutes.
 The fabric bins offer a touch of sophistication.
 The great thing about these bins is that as his needs change over the years what goes in the bins can easily change.
 Right now I put all of his extra blankets in one bin, the 9 month clothes in another, 12 month clothes in the 3rd bin and I left the last bin empty for the family to add to over time.